 4. Buddy Up!

 A buddy system is another tool that works well for building trust and reinforcing security.
 This is especially true for the days when activities are a bit unpredictable.
 Think of it as an added layer of emotional safety for your kid who struggles.
 If you have a wide range of ages in your home, consider partnering up an older kid with a younger one.
 Pair them up for specific activities, especially on days when you might be trying something new or going somewhere special.
 Giving your little ones a “safe person” in addition to Mom or Dad increases security amid the different experiences or environments.
-It’s also a sneaky way to reinforce team work and cooperation between siblings.
+It’s also a sneaky way to reinforce teamwork and cooperation between siblings.

 5. Use What You Already Know

 Finally, use what you already know to drive it all!
 You likely already know what drives your kid to succeed.
-You’ve figured out what makes your household run peacefully and your kids to grow in character.
+You’ve figured out what makes your household run peacefully and your kids grow in character.
 Decide now that this summer you can reinforce those things in fun ways.
 Look for opportunities to really make this summer break work FOR you.
 Offering the motivation to pursue what your child loves can also help you re-frame difficulties like sensory challenges or behavior struggles into opportunities for you and your child to taste success together.
 Honing in on what you know makes them feel successful is one of the keys to surviving the summer with your adopted kids from hard places.

 By the end of the school year, most of us are really looking forward to the change in routine.
 While the change will be good for us all, it’s also important to remember that even great changes can be hard for our kids.
 Preparing ways to manage those transitions well and having a plan in place to do that can help you do MORE than just survive the summer together.
 It can help you thrive!

-I’d love to hear about the things you do to make your change of routine more manageable for your family!
+We would love to hear about the things you do to make your change of routine more manageable for your family!

 Image credit: atacamaki